-Get to know our 100% volunteer run team.
-We would not function without them.
+Get to know our 100% volunteer-run team.
+We could not function without them.

 Caitlin recruits new volunteers and helps them get started on Paws for Life’s various teams.
 She also runs the volunteer retention and recognition program, tracking volunteer hours and accomplishments.
 Caitlin is also temporarily serving as Paws for Life’s customer service manager, answering emails and returning phone calls, until a permanent replacement is found.
 She is also a member of the Dog Team and has a great eye for photography, responsible for many of our fabulous dog photographs.
 Caitlin’s advice for those who want to volunteer in animal rescue: “Do not limit your imagination.
 You may think that volunteering means only one activity, but really there are so many ways to get involved."

 Vicki leads the Cat Team, directing cat intake into the rescue from partner shelters, ensuring medical care is up-to-date and overseeing adoptions and placements.
 Vicki specializes in pregnant and nursing mama cats, bottle-feeding babies when necessary. .
 Vicki’s advice for those who want to volunteer in animal rescue: “Start out slow.
 Come by an adoption event and get to know us, see what we are about.
 It is very rewarding.
 You provide joy to those who adopt and save lives at the same time.
 I’m not sure it can get any better than that.
 And, don’t sweat the small stuff.”